 The other scientific book is ‘Free-ranging dogs and wildlife conservation‘, edited by Matthew Gompper (2014).
 INDogs and our efforts to preserve them are mentioned in the chapter ‘Dog conservation and the population genetic structure of dogs‘ by Ryan H. Boyko and Adam R. Boyko.

 A National Geographic Channel documentary ‘Search for the First Dog‘ by Working Dog Productions (2003) featured the Indian Pariah Dog along with similar aboriginal and primitive dogs of other countries.

 The threat of mixture

 The biggest threat to INDogs is genetic swamping by non-native breeds.
-Other indigenous dog populations have succumbed to this, notably in the Americas and southern Africa.
+Other indigenous dog populations have succumbed to this, notably in the Americas.

 Though at first glance it may appear that there are large populations of pure indigenous village dogs still thriving in the Indian subcontinent, the truth is that non-native dogs are being introduced everywhere through the ‘INDog range.’
 In the poorer countries of Asia and Africa it is a common social trend to acquire European breed dogs to display status and spending power.
 India is no exception.

 This phenomenon was largely urban until recently, since urban societies have higher disposable income and lifestyle aspirations than rural.
 Most of the new-rich class of dog owners are not accustomed to dog care, and often leave their pets to roam and breed unsupervised.